debashiscodes/debashiscodes.github.io/_posts/2025-08-17-definition-of-done-in-agile-what-really-counts.md

 categories: Rails Agile
 ---

 Imagine you're a chef.
-When is a dish done?
+When is a dish `done`?
 - Cooked?
 - Seasoned?
 - Plated?